Basic Turbocharger Installation Tips

 In some cases during turbocharger installation there can be small differences in the set up of each vehicle and to suit the individual application, it may be a requirement to rotate either the inlet (compressor) or outlet (turbine) housings or both in the case where the cartridge (CHRA) angle is adjusted.

 This is a common procedure at time of installation across all turbo charger suppliers and is effected by slight loosening of a few bolts, a v-band or large split-ring (this depends on the turbo unit type being adjusted).
 After loosening the housing (compressor or turbine) or cartridge can be rotated (SLOWLY to stop seal damage) to the desired position.

-Where an external rodded vacuum actuator is present (on many non-variable vane turbos), moving the housings as above may result in a change in angle of actuator rod.
-Usually there is provision on housing mounts to allow for moving actuator to a position where the rod maintains a position as close to perpendicular to the actuator diaphram housing as possible.
-If angle is too great the actuator may fail.
+Where an external rod vacuum (pneumatic) actuator is present (on many non-variable vane turbos), moving the housings as above, may result in a change in angle of actuator rod.
+Usually there is provision on housing mounts to allow for moving actuator to a position where the rod maintains a position as close to perpendicular to the actuator diaphragm housing.

 Our aftermarket turbos are designed as direct factory replacement for the original OEM.
 Where an internal wastegate or variable vane system applies, boost pressure (wastegate opening) is set to the lower end of the range of factory pressures (generally around 10psi).